-This uniform may be worn from the beginning of the school year until November 1st and in the spring from May 1st until the end of the school year.
-Navy or white short-sleeved polo shirt (tucked in) with your regular pants, skirt or skort.
-The knee-length PE shorts may be worn from April 1st to the end of the school year .
+This uniform may be worn from the beginning of the school year until October 1st and in the spring from regular pants, skirt or skort.

+May 1st until the end of the school year.
+Navy or white short-sleeved polo shirt (tucked in) with your